MilesAlford/di-workshop-03-functions/README.md

 **Predict what this will draw when you run it.** Try using a pen and paper to help you figure it out.
+It will create a rectangle and a triangle on the specified axis

 Let’s add our own function.
 Processing has built-in functions for drawing rectangles and other shapes, but let’s add a new one that draws squares.
 Add